r4victor/tenthousandmeters/content/blog/python_bts_01.md

 #### thread state

-A thread state is a data structure that contains thread-specific data including the call stack, an exception state and the debugging settings.
+A thread state is a data structure that contains thread-specific data including the call stack, the exception state and the debugging settings.
 It should not be confused with an OS thread.
 They're closely connected, though.
-Consider what happens when you use a standard `treading` module to run a function in a separate thread:
+Consider what happens when you use the standard [`treading`](https://docs.python.org/3/library/threading.html) module to run a function in a separate thread:

 ```python
 from threading import Thread